NvkAnirudh/ChatGPT_Automation/README.md

 # ChatGPT_Automation

-This project aims to monitor a designated folder for recently added transcript files and automate the execution of a Python script.
+This project aims to monitor a designated folder for recently added video transcript files and automate the execution of a Python script.
 This script leverages the content within the transcript files to generate prompts for [GPT-3.5-Turbo](https://openai.com/blog/gpt-3-5-turbo-fine-tuning-and-api-updates) by [OpenAI](https://openai.com/) to obtain summaries. <br>

-The purpose of this project is to streamline the process of generating summaries for video transcripts using ChatGPT.
-Instead of manually copying and pasting each transcript into ChatGPT and then saving the summary, these scripts automate the entire workflow.
-The goal is to eliminate the hassle of manual interaction by automatically processing transcript files, obtaining summaries through ChatGPT, and saving the results into local text files.

 ### Overview